9 Best In-app Feedback Tools

-Are you considering collecting in-app feedback but aren’t sure how to do it or what tools to use?
+Are you considering collecting in-app feedback but aren’t sure what tools to use?

 Well, let me tell you, then that I never thought that building a SaaS or digital product would be easy.
 I was never that naive, not even when building my first app.